Amanda is a registered nurse with over 10 years of experience in obstetrics. She graduated with a Bachelor of Science in

 A major part of nursing is to help people.
 If you enjoy helping people, teaching people, and interacting physically and emotionally with people, nursing may be the right choice for you.
 On the other hand, if you are more of an introvert, do not like interacting with others, are not good at teaching or explaining things...
 Traditional nursing may not be for you.
 If you are enamored with the healthcare industry, maybe consider nursing research or working with health insurance companies or management.

 Nurses come in contact with people, more often than not, when they are hurt or ill.
 Bodily fluids come with the territory.
 If you faint at the thought of blood or needles, a career in traditional nursing may be more than you can handle.
-If you can think you can make it through the nursing training program, where you will be exposed to open wounds, vomit, urine, feces, blood and much more.
-Upon graduating, consider working as a school nurse, a nurse educator or a legal nurse, where exposure to body fluids will be minimal.
+You have to make it through the nursing training program, where you will be exposed to open wounds, vomit, urine, feces, blood, and much more.
+Upon graduating, consider working as a school nurse, a nurse educator, or a legal nurse, where exposure to body fluids will be minimal.

 Nurses need to be able to think fast, anticipate needs, prioritize and be adaptable.
-In order to function you must be very organized.
-The smallest mistakes could cause medical errors potentially costing someone their lives.
+In order to function, you must be very organized.
+The smallest mistakes could cause medical errors, potentially costing someone their life.
 Consider this point seriously.
-If you are a person that "wouldn't be able to find their head if it weren't attached to their body", or freezes under pressure, you may want to consider another profession.
-If change, or stressful situations put you into a panic... nursing may be difficult.
-Nurses learn CPR and are in the front lines of bringing people back to life.
+If you are a person that "wouldn't be able to find their head if it weren't attached to their body" or freezes under pressure, you may want to consider another profession.
+If change or stressful situations put you into a panic, nursing may be difficult.
+Nurses learn CPR and are on the front lines of bringing people back to life.
 Is this something you can handle?